shibumi/shibumi.dev/content/posts/how-to-trace-linux-signals.md

 title: "How to trace Linux signals"
 date: 2019-09-26T23:10:42+02:00
 draft: false
+description: "How to find out which process kills another process"
 ---

 Did you ever run into the problem, that a random process on your hosts is running amok and killing other processes?
 If so, you know how painful it is to find the process.
 But there is a solution for it: **systemtap**.